dswhitley/satellite/publish-promote/roles/publish/README.md

 tasks on the Satellite.
 They are currently configured to wait 5 minutes between attempts for 5 attempts.

-**NOTE** the `publish` command used could use some work because the results have been inconsistent.
-I've attempted to allow the playbook continue in a few different scenarios I've seen.
+**NOTE** the `publish` is not run asynchronously.
+That means that each promotion will wait for the previous to finish.
+This can add some time, but is overall a better approach.

 Requirements
 ------------